 Ease of Use

-Like the other Black Diamond models, the Voyager has two metal hooks on the top that when connected around an object like a branch, allow the light to hang without falling off.
+Like many of the other Black Diamond models, the Voyager has two metal hooks on top than enable it to hang from an object like a branch or a clothesline.

 The Voyager has above average durability.
-Like all the Black Diamond products we tested, the Voyager uses well-made, strong materials.
+Like all the Black Diamond products we tested, it is manufactured with well-made, strong materials.

 The Voyager measures 4.5" tall when in its closed position and 6.25" in open position with the power button exposed.
-With the metal clips up it adds another inch.
 The base is 2" in diameter and the top is 2.5".
 By our calculations, it weighs half a pound with four AA batteries installed.
 Light and compact, the Voyager can easily fit into most jacket pockets and can even fit in the back pocket of jeans.

-If you want a light that will be brighter than the MPOWERD Luci for backcountry endeavors, and lighter than the Apollo, then the Voyager will do the job.
+This lantern is great for kids, as well as for car camping.
 We loved its flashlight mode and it the fact that it can fit into most pockets.
-It is one of the most versatile products we tested and also works great in groups.
-We recommend it for all types of camping.
+It is one of the most versatile products we tested and also works great for small groups.

 The Voyager costs $40, a fairly average cost for a lantern.
 With its good durability, it will probably last for many years.
 This is a lantern that does a good job in many situations.
 However, if you need one that does a great job in a specific situation then you can check out how the other competitors scored in our rating section.